ieee-aike/sebd2020/accomodation.md

  * Walking distance to the conference venue: 14 minutes
  * Pricing: ~ 100 Euro per night
- * To book your stay, please visit the reservation page
+ * To book your stay, please visit the hotel reservation page.